niyatpatel23295/cmpe202-intelligame-xfer/Documentation/Ambika's personal page.md

 Example: Assume there is a blog, users are registered to updates on the blog.
 When a new article is posted in the blog (state change).
 Registered user will be notified.
 Here blog is the subject and user is the observer.

-Take a look at this[Observer Pattern Example](https://github.com/ambikabohra/Design-Pattern-Example).
+Take a look at [Observer Pattern Example](https://github.com/ambikabohra/Design-Pattern-Example).